kate-eisen/kate-eisen.github.io/updates.md

 <strong>May 2022 </strong> <br> <br> </td>

 <td  width="90%" style="padding-bottom:10px;">
-Whew, we are finally wrapping up this round of working with our Arabis F1s and F2s in the greenhouse!
+Whew, we are finally wrapping up this round of working with our <i>Arabis</i> F<sub>1</sub>s and F<sub>2</sub>s in the greenhouse!
 Since January, we have collected 1,151 scent samples (but who's counting?!), and I flash-froze flowers from over 300 plants to use in an RNA-seq study down the road.
 Can't wait to find out what these plants have to tell us!

 </td>
 </tr>